 Organizations such as the World Health Organization play a pivotal role in establishing guidelines and standards for the production of herbal medicines.
 For example, "Guidelines for Assessing Quality of Herbal Medicines with Reference to Contaminants and Residues" and "Guidelines on Good Agricultural and Collection Practices (GACP) for Medicinal Plants" offer essential insights into quality control and cultivation practices, ensuring the global adherence to safety and efficacy standards.
 Unlike pharmaceutical drugs that undergo rigorous premarket testing, herbal products exhibit variable standardization and quality due to disparities in cultivation, harvesting, processing, and storage.
 Regulatory measures are essential to address these challenges and safeguard consumer health.
 The variability in phytochemical constituents is influenced by factors such as climate, soil composition, and geographical location, contributing to challenges in standardization.
-Rising issues like adulteration and substitution of herbal drugs, often linked to increased deforestation, also compromise the safety Balkrishna A. et al: Herbal medicines: Safety, efficacy and bioactivity and efficacy of these products.
+Rising issues like adulteration and substitution of herbal drugs, often linked to increased deforestation, also compromise the safety and efficacy of these products.
 Key challenges in obtaining genuine herbal drugs include adulteration, substitution, and a shortage of skilled personnel.
 Implementing advanced quality control techniques and standards is crucial to ensure the quality of medicinal herbal products.